-The Gwenna Moss Centre for Teaching Effectiveness offers courses and workshops relating to teaching, and professional skills development.
+The Gwenna Moss Centre for Teaching and Learning offers courses and workshops relating to teaching, and professional skills development.
 They also offer non-credit Graduate Studies and Research courses open to graduate students from all disciplines.

-"You won’t regret choosing the U of S. They have a great structure for new students, with all the support you will need and more.
+"You won’t regret choosing USask.
+They have a great structure for new students, with all the support you will need and more.
 It's big enough to have great teachers, structure and staff, and small enough to provide a feeling of community for the students.
 I feel at home studying here.”

 - Anna Luisa Tavares Neto

 The International Student and Study Abroad Centre's friendly and knowledgeable staff can help you to transition to life here in Saskatoon and can assist you with questions you may have as an international student including study/work abroad options or exchange opportunities in other countries.
 Many events, social activities and educational workshops take place at the International Student and Study Abroad Centre throughout the year, making it a popular gathering place for all.

 Career Services helps prepare University of Saskatchewan students and alumni for their future careers by providing resources, one-on-one guidance, networking events, employer information sessions, career fairs and job postings.